A few years back, I got an unexpected, though common, gift. That gift was simply an Inkling.

 This happened in September or so, and knowing that I had until November to learn everything I needed to know, progress at first was slow.

 Then November came.
-Sometime in the middle of the month, David got a call from his job agent.
+Sometime in the middle of the month, my husband got a call from his job agent.

-“You know that job that Mollie’s going to interview for?” he said.
+“You know that job that your wife is going to interview for?” he said.
 “Well, the salary just doubled.”

 Here’s the thing: The pay was really good before.
 Now they were considering adding a few extra responsibilities—rolling two very part-time jobs into one slightly less part-time job.
-When David told me what he just heard, I almost didn’t believe it.
+When my husband told me what he just heard, I almost didn’t believe it.
 And yet, somehow, I did.

 “There is bad news, too,” he said.
 “Now you have competition.”